Rugby fanatic - but so much more

 Use as much data related to the sport you are betting on as possible.
 Knowledge is power as they say, and this could not be truer of combined betting.
 When wagering on many different selections you need all the knowledge you can get at your disposal.
 This will aid you in answering the question “what is a combined bet?”

 For example, should you be betting on horse racing you would want to know exactly how a horse has performed previously, how it runs on certain surfaces, if it has any prior injuries or whether the jockey that rides has been successful in the past.
-Try to become as familiar as possible with these varying factors when you place your combined bet in the future, it will only improve your chances of success.
+Try to become as familiar as possible with these varying factors when you place your combined bet in the future.

 There are certain factors that work both for and against using a combined bet, it is best to know what these are before heading into this type of betting strategy.
 Here are a few things to remember about combined betting should you decide to use this betting strategy going forward: